 Parent's Right to Know

-Under the No Child Left Behind Act, what does a parent have the right to know?
+What does a parent have the right to know?

-Under this act, parents of children in schools that receive Title I dollars have the right to request information regarding the professional qualifications of the student's classroom teachers including, at a minimum, the following:
+Schools that receive Title I dollars have the right to request information regarding the professional qualifications of the student's classroom teachers including, at a minimum, the following:

 - Whether the teacher has met State qualification and licensing criteria for the grade levels and subject area in which the teacher provides instruction.

 - Whether the teacher is teaching under emergency or other provisional status through which State qualification or licensing criteria have been waived.

 - The baccalaureate degree major of the teacher, any other graduate certification or degree held by the teacher, and the field of discipline of the certification or degree.

 - Timely notice that the parents' child has been assigned, or has been taught for four or more consecutive weeks by a teacher of a core academic subject who is not highly qualified.

 - Whether the child is provided services by paraprofessionals, and if so, their qualifications.

 How do I know if my child is being served by a teacher/paraprofessional?